Weak Hero: Synopsis

+Class 1

-Yeon Si-eun (Park Ji-hoon) is among the top 1% of students in his class and is not interested in anything except studying.
-Though he is physically weak, he does not back down from the bullies in his classroom led by Jeon Yeong-bin (Kim Su-gyeom).
-Using his quick decision-making skills, his knowledge of physics, and the objects in his surroundings, Si-eun protects himself from their escalating acts of violence.
-But when he gets in grave danger, he receives help from Ahn Su-ho (Choi Hyun-wook), the strongest fighter in their class, and Oh Beom-seok (Hong Kyung), the tormented son of an assemblyman.
+Yeon Si-eun is among the top 1% of students in his class and is not interested in anything except studying.
+Though physically weak, he does not back down from the bullies in his classroom led by Jeon Yeong-bin.
+Using his quick decision-making skills, knowledge of multiple subjects, and the objects in his surroundings, Si-eun protects himself from their escalating acts of violence.
+But when he gets in grave danger, he receives help from Ahn Su-ho, the strongest fighter in their class, and Oh Beom-seok, the tormented son of an assemblyman.
 The three become friends as they try to survive a high school life full of violence and learn what it truly means to be strong.

+Class 2

+Si-eun has transferred to a new high school, Eunjang High, and is still haunted by the trauma of his past failures.
+He builds new friendships with Park Hu-min, Seo Jun-tae, and Go Hyun-tak but must also face a more ruthless group known as the Union, led by Na Baek-jin and Geum Seong-je, which pushes him to confront even greater violence.